pryoritymusic/webpagetest-blog/src/posts/benchmarking-javascript-memory-usage.md

 I don't know exactly what I expected to see, but I know they weren't numbers of this size.

-At the median, sites are using \~10MB for JavaScript and DOM related memory for desktop URL's, and \~9.6MB for mobile.
+At the median, sites are using \~10MB for JavaScript and DOM related memory for desktop URLs, and \~9.6MB for mobile.
 By the 75th percentile, that jumps to ~19.4MB on desktop and 18.6MB on mobile.
 The long-tail data from there is...well, a bit frightening.

 To put this in context, remember that Chrome research puts JavaScript and DOM related memory at \~45% of memory usage on the web.
 We can use that to come to a super rough estimate of \~22.2MB of total memory for a single page on desktop and \~21.4MB for mobile at the median, and an even rougher estimate of \~43.1MB of total memory for a single page on desktop and ~41.3MB for mobile at the 75th percentile.
 That's a lot of memory for a single page within a single window of a single application on a machine that has to juggle memory constraints of numerous simultaneously running applications and processes.